-Yelloweye rockfish is a federally designated "overfished" species, which means that less than 25 percent of their estimated pre-fishery population now exists.
+Yelloweye rockfish (PDF) is a federally designated "overfished" species, which means that less than 25 percent of their estimated pre-fishery population now exists.
 Each year, the Pacific Fishery Management Council (PFMC) sets harvest limits for overfished species based on the respective stock assessments and rebuilding plans.

 CDFW has two challenging goals to meet every year: 1) to ensure that harvest limits for overfished species are not exceeded, and 2) to allow groundfish fishing opportunities for the public.
 In 2007, the California recreational fishery significantly exceeded its annual harvest limits for yelloweye rockfish and canary rockfish, resulting in early fishery closures.